-As regards the mihrab or the place of the Imam in the ancient mosque of Sendang Duwur, we do not know how it looked like.
-But according to information's from local people, the truthfulness of which we still take into doubt, it was a simple one and the niche was not so deep.
+AS REGARDS the mihrab or the place of the Imam in the ancient mosque of Sendang Duwur, we do not know how it seemed.
+But according to the information from local people, the truthfulness of which we still take into doubt, it was a simple one, and the niche was not so deep.
 It might be not so different from the mihrab in the new mosque.
-In some mosques the mihrab has no special niche but the right corner of the mosque is used as one.
+In some mosques, the mihrab has no niche, but the right corner of the mosque used as one.
 The orientation (kiblat) of the mihrab in Sendang Duwur is northwest.
-But in some mosques in Java which have been built on the western side of the alunalun (square in the middle of the town) the mihrab is not oriented to the northwest, but to the west.
-This might have been a misunderstanding in the past that the kiblat is to the west like the location of the mosque which is in the west.
+But in some mosques, in Java which has built on the western side of the alun-alun (a square in the middle of the town) the mihrab is not oriented to the northwest, but the west.
+It might have been a misunderstanding in the past that the kiblat is to the west like the location of the mosque which is in the west.